Food is God’s love made nutritious and delicious, given for the good of each other.

 At it’s best, eating is a sharing and welcoming movement that makes room for others… We don’t really understand food until we perceive, receive, and taste it in terms of its origin and end in God as the one who provides for, communes with, and ultimately reconciles creation.
 Food is God’s love made nutritious and delicious, given for the good of each other.
 The mundane act of eating is thus a daily invitation to move responsibly and gratefully within this given life.
 It is a summons to commune with the divine Life that is presupposed and made manifest in every bite.

-In order to donate, you can go here, enter the dollar amount you would like to give, and select “Community Garden #3271” in the drop down menu.
+In order to donate money that will cover costs of gardening supplies, you can go here, enter the dollar amount you would like to give, and select “Community Garden #3271” in the drop down menu.

 Thank you!
 See you in the garden.